fmayer/burrahobbit/doc/source/index.rst

 Welcome to burrahobbit's documentation!
 =======================================
-Burrahobbit is a project offering the developer persistent (immutable) data containers that allow for cheap copies and similar time complexity to the builtin data-structures, e.g. dictionaries and sets have O(log32 n) access complexity.
+:mod:`burrahobbit` is a project offering the developer persistent (immutable) data containers that allow for cheap copies and similar time complexity to the builtin data-structures, e.g. dictionaries and sets have O(log32 n) access complexity.
+Compatibility is maintained with a wide range of Python versions:
+:mod:`burrahobbit` is tested against on all versions of CPython between 2.5 and 3.3 and against PyPy 1.4.
 It is heavily influenced by the persistent datastructures found in the Clojure programming language.
 New datastructures will be added in following releases, 0.1 will only provide sets and dicts.
 Persistent data-structures are of enormous value in multi-threaded programming because data-structures can be assumed not to change their value, this assuring that no other thread may interfere with one's calculation.